Students who enrolled prior to Fall 2009 may select the current program, or the program

-The four foundational courses are: American Politics, U.S. and World Affairs, Statistics, and Research Methods.
+The four foundational courses are: American Politics, U.S. and World Affairs, Statistics,

 Upper division coursework in is available in five areas:

 * American Politics and Government